G Locus – Progressive Graying

 Dogs with a g/g genotype don’t develop graying and keep their original color.

-Since this is a dominant trait a dog can not be a carrier without actually expressing graying.
+Since this is a dominant trait, a dog can not be a carrier without actually expressing graying.
 But graying will only affect dogs with furnishings and at least some eumelanin in their coat.

 Some long-haired dogs with a graying factor are said to have a lighter hair base even without furnishings.